otriscon/llm-structured-output/README.md

 **Notes:**

-- Pre-emptive decoding is vastly slower, with the only change being quantization (?!)
+- Pre-emptive decoding is vastly slower, with the only change being quantization.

 <br>
 <br>